James P. Liautaud: Business

 He began his business career as a door-to-door salesman selling books for the Grolier Encyclopedia company.
 He founded a company while still in college; negotiating with Time Life to sell their magazines on campus, and ended up hiring 150 salespeople.

 During the late 1960s Liautaud became a pioneer of a new technology called composite molding.
 He became the president and co-owner of the Capsonic Group in 1968, which manufactured plastics and electronics in Elgin, Illinois.
-Being African American, Liautaud was one of the top minority executives in Chicago at the time.
 He launched other companies in Elgin over the years, including American Antenna Company, which made the equipment for the citizens' band radio industry, and K40 Electronics, which built a radar detector designed to allow drivers to detect when their speed was being monitored by police.

 With the money that Liautaud gave his son to start his own business, James John Liautaud (Jimmy John) was able to begin Jimmy John's sandwich stores.
 He is the founder of Gabriel, Inc. He also was the founding Investor in two insurance companies, Raffles and National Interstate; and Blue Rhino, a gas distribution company.
 The latter two are now public companies.
 In all, Liautaud started and ran five companies before reaching his mid-50s.

 When he reached age 55, Liautaud had an “epiphany,” and took a two-year sabbatical after selling off his companies.
 He toured the US by motorcycle, read books on history, psychology and sociology.
 By the end of that break, he decided what his next step was, to become an academic to research the impact that psychology and social interactions have on the success of chief executives.